till-s/tic-nic/README.md

 The `GPIO9` pin is also connected to the FPGA (`GPIOB_CLKN0`) for optional use by the user (the default firmware does not use this connection).

+Note that control of these pins is possible with standard linux tools and sysfs interfaces.

 ##### J6,J7 - FPGA GPIO Connectors